sensu/sensu-go-workshop/lessons/operator/04/README.md

 #### Solution

 To accomplish this we will use the [sensu-slack-handler].
-Because Mattermost is API-compatible with Slack, we can use the Slack handler with Mattermost.
+Because Mattermost is [API-compatible with Slack][mattermost-api], we can use the Slack handler with Mattermost.
 The handler will send event data to a channel in the workshop Mattermost instance.

 #### Steps